Hearts: Parent company UBIG asks to be declared insolvent

 UBIG and their sister company Ukio Bankas, which has collapsed with debts of £380m, own 79% of Hearts' shares.

-Hearts owe £10m to UBIG and £15m to Ukio Bankas, who are in the process of challenging a bankruptcy order in Lithuania.
+Hearts owe £10m to UBIG and £15m to Ukio Bankas, who are in the process of

 The SPL has been monitoring the situation, with some clubs having raised questions as to whether Hearts were in danger of being affected by an insolvency.